DBSCAN: Optimal Rates For Density Based Clustering: Clustering Consistency for H lder Continuous Densities

 \subsection{Lower bounds}

-Below we show that the rates of the DBSCAN algorithm derived in the previous sections are minimax optimal.
-We remark that in our analysis we cannot use the lower bound construction of \cite{chaudhuri2014consistent}, as we consider the sub-class of H\"{o}lder smoother densities.
-Another minor difference is that our result applies to all dimensions $d$, while the arguments in \cite{chaudhuri2014consistent} requires $d \geq 2$.
-We recall that the notion of $\delta$-accuracy is given in \Cref{defi:delta-consistent}. \begin{lemma} Suppose for fixed $d\ge 1$ and $\alpha > 0$.
-There exists a finite family $\mathcal{F}$ of $d$-dimensional probability density functions belonging to the H\"{o}lder class $\Sigma (L,\alpha)$ satisfying {\bf C} and {\bf S($\alpha$)} and uniformly bounded from above by $C_0$, and a constant $\K$, depending on $L$ and $\alpha$, such that the following holds when
+Next, we show that the consistent rates of the DBSCAN algorithm derived in the previous sections are nearly minimax optimal, save for a $\log(n)$ term.
+We point out that the lower bound results by \cite{chaudhuri2014consistent} are not directly applicable to our problem, since they rely on discontinuous densities.

+\begin{theorem} Suppose $d\ge 1$ and $\alpha > 0$.
+There exists a finite family $\mathcal{F}$ of $d$-dimensional probability density functions belonging to the H\"{o}lder class $\Sigma (L,\alpha)$ satisfying the conditions {\bf C}, {\bf S($\alpha$)} and uniformly bounded from above by $C_0$, and a constant $\K$, depending on $L$ and $\alpha$, such that when

-where $V_d$ denote the volume of a $d$ dimensional ball.
-If a cluster tree estimator of $p$ is $(\delta, 1/4)$-accurate when presented with an i.i.d. sample $\{X_i\}_{i=1}^n$ from a density in $\mathcal{F}$, then it must be the case that
+where $V_d$ denote the volume of a $d$ dimensional ball, the following holds.
+If cluster tree estimator is $(\delta_n,1/4)$-accurate when presented with an i.i.d. sample from a density function in $\mathcal{F}$, then it must be the case that